dexiouz/100DaysOfCode/README.md

 ###Day18
 **Focus:** Flexbox.
-Flex-Direction: The 'flex-direction: row' the deffault of any flex container spans the content vertically to hit the height of the container.
+Flex-Direction: The 'flex-direction: row' the default of any flex container spans the content vertically to hit the height of the container.
 It stacks them side by side.
 The 'flex-direction:column' instead stacks the contents vertically on top of each other.

-There are two access when using the 'flex-direction', we have the main access such as 'justify-content' and 'align-items'.
+When defining the flex-direction as row or column, we have two accesses which are the main accesses like justify-content and align-items.
-SO the main access if it is 'row', the main access is from left to right.
-The other is the cross access going from top to bottom.
+The main access when it is row, is from left to right.
+If it is column, it goes from top to bottom.
- If you change the justify content to column, the main accss becomes from top to bottom.
- The other is the cross access which are the 'reverse' The 'justify-content: row-reverse' where the main access runs from right to left.

- The 'justify-content: column-reverse' where the main access runs from bottom to top.
- Clearly, main access runs from left to right while cross access runs from right to left.
+There is also flex-direction: row-reverse or column reverse which are the cross accesses, the access starts in reverse.
+They are the cross accesses

 Flex-wrap:
 Suppose the flex elements have total widths bigger than your screen size, the 'flex-wrap: wrap'property comes in to evenly stretch  the elements in the screen.
+Suppose I give each box a width of 300px which is a total of 300px*10, that is 300px.
+The problem is, my screen is not 300px wide.
-Indeed, the flex elements share the whole screen evenly.
+Here flex tries to share the flex elements evenly on the screen.
+Thats where we apply the flex-wrap on the flex container.

 However, there is also the wrap-reverse for cross access.
 Sometimes there appears additional spaces on the screen unused by the flex items ; in this case you can fill the space by setting  the width: 33.33333%.
 It works, lol.